 Ida was an avid reader of novels and read 2-3 books per week most of her adult life.
 She also loved listening to live music, visiting with friends, cooking, and the Sunday afternoon drive.
 Ida enjoyed the companionship of close friends, many of whom she knew most of her life.
 Ida and Don moved to Pocatello, ID, in 2018, where they lived with Glenn and Diana for a year before moving together to Quail Ridge Assisted Living.
 There, they made many new friends, and Ida enjoyed listening to live music often, played chicken foot, and benefited from the care and love of Glenn and Diana nearby as well as the attentive care of the staff at Quail Ridge.
 She and Don helped each other with daily activities and made each other’s lives better, doing for one another what the other could not.

 Ida was adept at social media and texting and used both to keep in touch with long-time friends, children, grandchildren, and nieces and nephews.
 She was sharp and witty all the way to the end.

 Cremation rites were accorded.
-A memorial service is scheduled for 11:00 am, Saturday June 26, 2021, at Grace Bible Church in Washington.
+A memorial service is scheduled for 10:00 am, Saturday June 26, 2021, at Grace Bible Church in Washington.
 Pastor Adam Kipp will officiate.
-Visitation will be one-hour prior to her service.
+There will be no visitation.
 Inurnment of her remains will be at Glendale Cemetery in Washington immediately following her service.
 Mason-White Funeral Home in Washington is assisting with arrangements.

 To send flowers to Ida's family, please visit our floral store.